e99h2121/gitbook-pathtoshanghai/en/before-arrival.md

 This is my case.

-- Removed decayed Wisdom tooth..
+- Remove decayed Wisdom tooth..
-- Sold some books, DVD, game etc, for my simple moving.
+- Sale some books, DVD, game etc, for my simple moving.
-- Registered online bank to be checked from China.
+- Register online bank to be checked from China.
-- Used every coupon in Japan.
+- Use every coupon in Japan.
-- Registered mileage club point *ANA, JAL.
+- Register mileage club point *ANA, JAL.
 - Research about the average of rent in Shanghai.
-- Check about the mobile phone in Shanghai.
+- Check about the mobile phone and plan in Shanghai.

 　You can also see: